carlosas/docker-for-symfony/README.md

 ## Installation

-1. Create a `.env` from the `.env.dist` file and adapt it according to the needs of the application
+1. Create a `.env` from the `.env.dist` file and adapt it according to the application needs

     ```sh
     $ cp .env.dist .env && nano .env
     ```

-2. Build/run containers in detached mode (stop any system's ngixn/apache2 service)
+2. Build and run the stack in detached mode (stop any system's ngixn/apache2 service first)

     ```sh
     $ docker-compose build